Creator / John Barrowman

 as the Season One Big Bad

 , Malcolm Merlyn, the Dark Archer and leader of the Undertaking.
+He continues to recur on the show ping-ponging between omnipresent Big Bad and Anti-Villain

 He's released several CDs, mostly of Broadway standards.
 He also has two autobiographical books out: Anything Goes